dbcls/AOE/README.md

-#AOE2.0
+#All of gene expression version 2 (AOE2)

 Scripts to extract transcriptome sequencing records from Sequence Read Archive (SRA).
+Mainly index RNA-seq data in SRA, but not in ArrayExpress.

 - Extract IDs from metadata in SRA
-	- study.prl
+	- `study.prl`
-	- sample.prl
+	- `sample.prl`
-	- experiment.prl
+	- `experiment.prl`
 - Join them
-	- join.prl
+	- `join.prl`

 - Generate list of distinct Run IDs with corresponding Experiment ID
-	- experiment-run.prl
+	- `experiment-run.prl`

 - Extract BioProjectID vs GSE ID table from Bioproject XML
-	- bioproject.prl
+	- `bioproject.prl`

 - Extract date information
-	- date.prl
+	- `date.prl`

-The data extracted from SRA will be merged with current version of AOE index(AOE1).
+The data extracted from SRA will be merged with current version of AOE(AOE1) from ArrayExpress.

 Output Example: